 Also, many insurance companies offer a wide array of plans: Medicare, Medical Assistance (also known as MA, or Medicaid), large-group plans, individual/small-group plans, state or federal government employee plans, and more.
 Each type of plan is often subject to different rules, and to different regulators.
 What this means is that even though two people have health insurance cards with the same insurance company’s name and logo on them, each might have different experiences getting the same procedure covered.

-Most insurance companies have some sort of basic document outlining their general approach to covering gender-affirming care (which is often tied more or less closely to the WPATH Standards of Care.
 But sometimes those documents are superseded by other requirements, which may be more or less stringent than those of the insurance company itself.
 These superseding requirements might be ones set for government-regulated plans; ones set for government-provided plans like MA or Medicare; or be found in the Summary Plan Document provided to the insured individual.
 And there are still employer plans which claim to cover no gender-affirming care at all.

 Examples of the basic coverage policies related to gender-affirming care for some of the major health insurance plans operating in Minnesota include: